-The technology will not only be used for the so-called Galaxy X – or whatever it is called when it launches later this year – mobile DJ Koh says the Infinity Flex Display will be used in a swathe of different devices, including more foldable tablets, and laptops.
+The technology will not only be used for the Galaxy Fold – mobile head DJ Koh says the Infinity Flex Display will be used in a swathe of different devices, including more foldable tablets, and laptops.

 Samsung clearly thinks its new technology will mark a massive change in the market.